solar3s/regenbox/README.md

   Use Serial monitor or any other serial terminal to send command and retrieve datas.
   Minicom usage : minicom -D /dev/ttyUSB0 -b 9600 -C test.log
   With minicom, you can directly save the measurements in a file using the -C option.
+  To leave minicom press CTRL + A and x